anirudhkotla/mcp-harness-test/README.md

-# Todo App
+# Mcp Harness Test

-A simple todo application built with HTML, CSS, and JavaScript.
+A lightweight interactive click counter built with plain HTML, CSS, and JavaScript.

+## Run

+Open `index.html` in a browser.

 ## Features

-- Add new todos
-- Delete todos

-## How to Use

-1. Enter a todo in the input field.
-2. Click the "Add" button or press Enter to add the todo.
-3. Click the "Delete" button to remove a todo.

-## Installation

-No installation required.
-Simply open the `index.html` file in your browser.

-## License

-This project is open source and available under the MIT License.
+- Increment, decrement, and reset the counter
+- Tracks the best score locally with localStorage
+- Bluish responsive interface